Welcome to the homepage of A. Matthew Francis

 Matt is an expert in IC design, modeling and simulation, including in environmental effects.
 He is Founder and President of Fayetteville-based Ozark IC, Inc, a provider of custom integrated circuits solutions for all environments (from consumer grade to extreme).
 Beginning in 2019, Matt also serves as Council Member, Ward 1, Position 2 for the City of Elkins.

-He also volunteers as an Adjunct Professor of Electrical Engineering at the University of Arkansas, and as chair of the Northeast Arkansas IEEE Ozark Section (2016-present), helping found the Elkins Robotics and Electronics Club in 2017 through that organization.
+He has also volunteers as an Adjunct Professor of Electrical Engineering at the University of Arkansas, and as chair of the Northeast Arkansas IEEE Ozark Section (2016-2019), and helped found the Elkins Robotics and Electronics Club in 2017 through that organization.
+He currently serves as the East Area Chair for IEEE Region5.
 Matt is passionate about entrepreneurship.
 Matt has written invited articles on the topic, mentors aspiring companies and students and, beginning in 2019, Matt will be serving with 8 other selected individuals on the national IEEE-USA Entrepreneurship Policy and Innovation Committee (EPIC) - IEEE-USA.

 Matt has led a number of successful commercial product developments over his career (including models, hardware and software), and has led or contributed to research programs with organizations such as NASA, JPL, DTRA, DARPA, DOE, NSF, the US Army and the USAF.